 Due to custodial ownership of land, the rights to surf at certain breaks (and even visit the villages) is determined by the village chiefs.
 These rights change from year to year and we are always in discussion to bring old and new breaks back in service.

-Mick Gordon is the newly appointed manager/surf guide at Tupira Surf Club for the upcoming season 2017/18:
+Mick Gordon will be back for another season as the manager/surf guide at Tupira Surf Club for the upcoming season 2018/19:

 I have travelled and surfed a lot of places over the past 15 years, mainly through Indonesia.
 I was finding it hard to come across those unspoiled hidden places to go and enjoy.
 Then I came across PNG...
 I have now done 4 trips through this region on land and sea and loved how untouched and remote these areas are...
 I was hooked instantly.
 As a travelling surfer this was what I was looking for... a traditional village lifestyle with very little western influences... great surf and no crowds... a true surf adventure.
-That is what attracted me to this position.
+That is why I have decided to stay on for another season in this beautiful country with its diverse culture and of course, amazing waves!

-I am looking forward to seeing you all and enjoying a great season at Tupira Surf Club.
-Cheers Mick
+I am looking forward to seeing you all this upcoming season for some uncrowded waves! - Mick Gordon

 Fishing and trawling for yellow fin tuna (extra charge for fishing trips by boat), bush walking and bird watching for the famous bird of paradise or just hanging out with the friendly locals at the nearby village.
 Night activities such as fishing for prawns in the creek will keep you entertained.
 The fishing is out of this world in PNG with the abundant marine life all but jumping onto your line.